remyoudompheng/pyroclastic/README.md

   It is more efficient on AMD devices.
 * other kernels exist in the repository for benchmarking purposes

+## Integer factorization

+The quadratic sieve can also be used to factorize integers.
+The (work in progress) command `pyroclastic-factor` implements this process.

+On a AMD Radeon 780M integrated GPU, RSA-110 can be factorized in about 45 minutes, and RSA-120 can be factorized in about 4 hours.

+On a dual Nvidia RTX 3080 computer, RSA-120 can be factorized in about 45 minutes, and RSA-130 can be factorized in about 5 hours.

 ## Bibliography

 Henri Cohen, Calcul du nombre de classes d'un corps quadratique imaginaire ou